tari-labs/tari-university/layer2scaling/scriptless-scripts/introduction-to-scriptless-scripts.md

 The  classical way of achieving this involves the use of the block chain's script system to put a hash preimage challenge and then reveal the same preimage on both sides: Once Alice knows the preimage, she reveals it to take her coins; Bob then copies it of one chain to the other chain to take his coins.

 Using adaptive signatures, the same result can be achieved through simpler means.
 In this case, both Alice and Bob put up their coins on two of two outputs on each block chain.
-They sign the multisignature protocols in parallel, where Bob then gives Alice the adaptive signatures for each side using the same value (T<sub>1</sub>); Meaning that for Bob to take his coins he needs to reveal t and for Alice to take her coins she needs to reveal T. Bob then replaces one of the signatures (s, R) with (s+t<sub>1</sub>,R )and publishes t, taking his coins.
-Alice computes t<sub>1</sub>  from the final signature, visible on the block chain and uses that to reveal another signature, giving her her coins.
+They sign the multisignature protocols in parallel, where Bob then gives Alice the adaptive signatures for each side using the same value *T* ; Meaning that for Bob to take his coins he needs to reveal t and for Alice to take her coins she needs to reveal T. Bob then replaces one of the signatures and publishes *t*, taking his coins.
+Alice computes *t*  from the final signature, visible on the block chain and uses that to reveal another signature, giving her her coins.

 Thus it can be seen that atomicity is achieved.
 One is still able to exchange information but now there are no explicit hashes or preimages on the block chain: No script properties are necessary and privacy is achieved.

 ---

+## Zero Knowledge Contingent Payments

+ZKCP is a transaction protocol.
+This protocol allows a buyer to purchase information from a seller using coins in a manner which is private, scalable, secure, and importantly in a trustless environment.
+The expected information is transferred only when  payment is made.
+The buyer and seller do not need to trust each other or depend on arbitration by a third party.[6](https://bitcoincore.org/en/2016/02/26/zero-knowledge-contingent-payments-announcement/)

+---

 ## Mimblewimble's Core Scriptless Script

 As previously stated, Mimblewimble is a block chain design.
 Built similarly to Bitcoin, every transaction has inputs and outputs.
-Each input and output has a corresponding key, referred to as a confidential transition commitment.
+Each input and output has a confidential transition commitment.
 Confidential commitments have an interesting property where in a valid balanced transaction one can subtract the input from the output commitments, ensuring that all of the values of the Pedersen values balance out.
-Taking the difference results in the multisignature key of the owners of every output and every input in the transaction.
+Taking the difference of these inputs and outputs results in the multisignature key of the owners of every output and every input in the transaction.
 This is referred to as the kernel.

-In order for a transaction to be considered valid, a signature is required with this key.
-This ensures two things

-1. The signature authorises the transaction and proves that the owners of the outputs and inputs are in agreement of the transaction
-2. Secondly, the fact that the signature is possible, suggests that this difference is actually a multisignature key, which in turn means that the transaction balanced, using this proof of non-inflation.
-This highlights the validity of a transaction, where all relevant parties authorise it and no coins were created or destroyed.

-The core of Mimblewimble is that every transaction is compressed into a single key and a single signature, which has far reaching potential.
+Mimblewimble blocks will only have a list of new inputs, a list of new outputs and a list of signatures which are created from the aforementioned excess value.
+[7](https://www.cryptocompare.com/coins/guides/what-is-mimblewimble/)

+Since the values are homomorphically encrypted, nodes can verify that no coin are being created or destroyed.

 ---

 ## References
+[1] Crypto Innovation Spotlight 2: Scriptless Scripts, 27 Feb 2018. https://medium.com/blockchain-capital/crypto-innovation-spotlight-2-scriptless-scripts-306c4eb6b3a8
+[2] Andrew Poelstra: Presentation at [Real World Crypto](https://www.youtube.com/watch?v=ovCBT1gyk9c&t=0s) [3] Andrew Poelstra: Presentation at [Layer 2 Summit Hosted by MIT DCI and Fidelity Labs](https://www.youtube.com/watch?v=jzoS0tPUAiQ&t=3h36m)

-Andrew Poelstra: Presentations at [MIT Bitcoin Expo Day 2017](https://www.youtube.com/watch?v=0mVOq1jaR1U&feature=youtu.be&t=39m20s) and [Real World Crypto](https://www.youtube.com/watch?v=ovCBT1gyk9c&t=0s)
+[4] Andrew Poelstra: Presentation at [MIT Bitcoin Expo Day 2017](https://www.youtube.com/watch?v=0mVOq1jaR1U&feature=youtu.be&t=39m20)
+[5] Flipping the scriptless script on Schnorr, Nov 2017. (https://joinmarket.me/blog/blog/flipping-the-scriptless-script-on-schnorr/)
+[6] The first successful Zero-Knowledge Contingent Payment, 26 Feb 2016. (https://bitcoincore.org/en/2016/02/26/zero-knowledge-contingent-payments-announcement/)
+[7] What is Mimblewimble?, 30 Jun 2018. (https://www.cryptocompare.com/coins/guides/what-is-mimblewimble/)